Contractibility of moduli spaces of RCD(0,2)-structures: Moduli spaces in the 2-dimensional case

 \begin{Theorem} The map $\Psi_{\mathbb{S}^2}\colon\mathcal{K}^s_{2\leq3}/\Or_3(\R)\to\mathscr{M}_{\mathrm{curv}\geq0}(\mathbb{S}^2)$ introduced in \eqref{eq: homeo S2} is a homeomorphism. \end{Theorem}

-We are now going to show that the equivariant nonnegatively curved metrics on $\mathbb{S}^2$ are in correspondence with symmetric convex compacta with dimension between $2$ and $3$.
+We are now going to show that the equivariant nonnegatively curved metrics on $\mathbb{S}^2$ are in correspondence with symmetric convex compact subsets of $\R^3$ with dimension between $2$ and $3$.
 In what follows, by equivariant, we always mean equivariant with respect to the action of $\{\pm1\}$ on the relevant spaces.

 \begin{Remark}Note that there might be various actions of $\{\pm1\}$ on our spaces.
 Given $B\in\tK$ of dimension $3$, we let $-1$ act as $-\id_{\R^3}$ on $\partial B$.
 Given $K\in\tK$ of dimension $2$, we let $-1$ act on $\DK$ in the following way: for $x\in K$, $-1\cdot x^{\mathbf{1}}\coloneqq(-x)^{\mathbf{2}}$ and $-1\cdot x^{\mathbf{2}}\coloneqq(-x)^{\mathbf{1}}$. \end{Remark}